infinum/eightshift-forms/docs/js/events.md

 * **esFormsBeforeGtmDataPush** - Triggers before the GTM data is pushed.
 Hook: `Form element`.
 * **esFormsJsLoaded** - Triggers after all JS is loaded and ready to be used in the forms script.
 This event can be used when manually triggering forms javascript from your project.
 Hook: `window`.
 * **esFormsJsFormLoaded** - Triggers after each JS is loaded and ready to be used in the forms script.
 This event can be used when manually triggering form javascript from your project.
 Hook: `Form element`.
+* **esFormsAfterCaptchaInit** - Triggers if global init load captcha is active and after the captcha returns a response from the API..
+Hook: `window`.

 ### Code example one form:
 ```js